-{Local Spatial/Topological Features $\phi_i^{\text{spatial}}$:} This feature encodes invariant structural properties of intersection $i$ that shape its role in the network.
-Examples include whether intersection $i$ is a T or cross intersection, its connectivity pattern such as direction of incoming approaches with respect to itself, and a role indicator such as perimeter vs.\ interior intersection in grid-like networks.
+{Local spatial features $\phi_i^{{s}}$:} This feature encodes invariant structural properties of intersection $i$ that shape its role in the network.
+Examples include whether intersection $i$ is a T or cross-intersection, its connectivity pattern, such as direction of incoming approaches with respect to itself, and a role indicator such as perimeter vs.\ interior intersection in grid-like networks.
 Such features enable the learned policy to associate consistent behaviors with similar geometric and topological roles, improving generalization across heterogeneous intersections while preserving a uniform local-state encoding.

-\textbf{Regional State $s_i^{\mathrm{regional}}$:} The regional component equips the intersection agent with a top-down view that extends beyond intersection $i$’s immediate incoming approaches and summarizes how its surrounding intersections in region $\mathcal{R}(i)$ are operating.
-The exact same goals in Local State $s_i^{\mathrm{local}}$ are followed here and the distinction is in the scope of the encoded features.
-A key design choice is the receptive field: one may use (a) whole-region summaries that pool information over all intersection agents in $\mathcal{R}(i)$ to expose global imbalances and overall loading, or (b) bounded-neighborhood summaries that emphasize the most influential vicinity to sharpen local coordination; either option is compatible with SEMI-CTDE, and the choice should reflect region size and complexity of learning network in terms of number of learnable parameters.
-To convert a large number of regional features into a fixed-length representation, one can employ invariant pooling (e.g., sum/mean/max over sets) or directionally organized summaries to encode directional imbalance where appropriate, with region size anchoring the trade-off between expressivity and dimension.
+\textbf{Regional State $s_i^{\mathrm{regional}}$:} The regional component equips the intersection agent with a top-down view that extends beyond the immediate approaches to intersection $i$ and summarizes how its surrounding intersections in $\mathcal{R}(i)$ operate.
+The exact same goals in Local State $s_i^{\mathrm{local}}$ are followed here, and the distinction is in the scope of the encoded features.
+Accordingly, we define $s_i^{\mathrm{regional}}$ as below:

+A key design choice is the receptive field: one may use (a) whole-region summaries that pool information over all intersection agents in $\mathcal{R}(i)$ to expose global imbalances and overall loading, or (b) bounded-neighborhood summaries that emphasize the most influential vicinity to sharpen local coordination.
+Either option is compatible with SEMI-CTDE, and the choice should reflect region size and complexity of learning network in terms of number of learnable parameters and state space size.
+To convert a large number of regional features into a fixed-length representation, one can employ invariant pooling (e.g., sum/mean/max over sets) or directionally organized summaries to encode directional imbalance where appropriate.